Category DEIJ Show all

 The update will help reflect our evolving communities across CK and ensure culture thrives for years to come.
 It will help identify cultural assets, traditions, and opportunities locally.
 The Let’s Talk survey asks; What does culture mean to you?
 Where do you experience it?
 Share your thoughts and help shape the future of CK’s cultural landscape!

-Learn more about Chatham-Kent's Cultural Plan and other ways to get involved on Let's Talk or watch this Facebook video to learn more.
+Have your say and learn more about Chatham-Kent's Cultural Plan on Let's Talk or watch this Facebook video to learn more.

 • Workshops & Resources for Equity-Deserving Communities Considering Running for Municipal Council

-The Association of Municipalities of Ontario (AMO) is offering a series of FREE workshops for people in equity-deserving communities* who are thinking about running for municipal Council in 2026.
+The Association of Municipalities of Ontario (AMO) is offering a series of FREE workshops for people in equity-deserving communities* and youth who are thinking about running for municipal Council in 2026.

 *Equity-deserving communities are communities that often face barriers to participation and, as a result, are often under-represented in municipal government.
 Examples include but are not limited to people in the following communities: Indigenous, Black, Racialized; Women; 2SLGBTQIA+; People with Disabilities, Newcomers to Canada; Youth.